 I am broadly interested in theoretical computer science, and algorithm design, and I am a member of the Theory Group.
-I am also an affiliate at the Vector Institute, and the Schwartz Reisman Institute.
+I am also an affiliate at the Vector Institute, and a faculty fellow at the Schwartz Reisman Institute.
 My current research interests are in the connections between high dimensional geometry and computer science.
 In my work, I have applied geometric tools to the theory of private data analysis (differential privacy), discrepancy theory, and experimental design.
 I have also worked on computational questions in high dimensions, such as nearest neighbor search, and various geometric optimization problems.
 I also think about approximation algorithms, and sublinear and parallel algorithms for analyzing massive data.
 For more information, look in Research.
 If any of the above sounds intriguing, and you are a talented and motivated student interested in the theory of computing and the design of algorithms, I encourage you to apply to the University of Toronto.

 Before coming to Toronto, between October 2014 and July 2015, I was a postdoc researcher in the Theory Group at Microsoft Research in Redmond.
 Before that, I completed my PhD in Rutgers University's Computer Science department, where I was advised by Muthu.
 During 2012-2014 I was supported by a Simons Graduate Fellowship.

 On the more personal side: I was born in Varna, Bulgaria, right on the Black Sea coast.
 On my mother's side I come from a family of Banat Bulgarians.
 I first moved to North America to study in St. Peter's College (now University): a small Jesuit college in Jersey City.
 If you want to be especially friendly, and follow Slavic people's proud tradition of having arbitrary nicknames, you can call me Sasho.

 I am not teching courses in Fall or Winter 2021.

 For more information on courses I have taught, see Courses.

 - Curriculum Vitae